lucaspinheiro27/Python_statistics/README.md

 ### Statistics using Python

 This repository is designed to approach a series of statistics notebooks, which I use to solve problems that I'm curious about.
 I created this repository to master statistics and solve everyday problems.
-I will learn something new every day.
+Also to learn something new every day.
 The project contains two folders initially, [csv](csv) containing all csv and xlsx files used to make the analyses and [Jupyter notebooks](Jupyter_notebooks) containing python code.

 ### Clone this repository